Boolean-like algebras of finite dimension: Preliminaries

 \end{example}

-Congruences are notoriously irksome objects in algebra.
-Therefore, considerable advantage is gained whenever one can find more manageable concepts that can act in their stead --- like normal subgroups in the variety of groups, or, more generally, ideals in any ideal-determined variety {\cite{GU}.} \ {In \cite{vaggione}, Vaggione introduced the notion of \emph{central element} to study algebras whose complementary factor congruences can be replaced by certain elements of their universes.
-If a neat description of such elements is available, one usually gets important insights into the structure theories of the algebras at issue.
+{In \cite{vaggione}, D. Vaggione introduced the notion of \emph{central element} in order to study algebras whose complementary factor congruences can be replaced by certain elements of their universes.
+Usually, if a manageable characterization of such elements is available, one gets important insights into the structure theories of the algebras at issue.
 To list a few examples, central elements coincide with central idempotents in rings with unit, with complemented elements in $FL_{ew}$-algebras, which form the equivalent algebraic semantics of the full Lambek calculus with exchange and weakening, and with members of the centre in ortholattices.
-In \cite{first}, T. Kowalski and three of the present authors investigated central elements in algebras of dimension }$2$.
-Here, we generalise the idea to algebras of arbitrary finite dimension.
+In \cite{first}, T. Kowalski and three of the present authors investigated central elements in Church algebras of dimension }$2$.
+In \cite{SBLP}, the idea was generalised to Church algebras of arbitrary finite dimension.

-\begin{definition} If $\mathbf{A}$ is an $n\mathrm{DA}$, then $c\in A$ is called \emph{$n$-central} if the sequence of congruences $(\theta (c,\e_{1}),\dots ,\theta (c,\e_{n}))$ is an $n$-tuple of complementary factor congruences of $\mathbf{A}$.
+\begin{definition} If $\mathbf{A}$ is an $n\mathrm{CH}$, then $c\in A$ is called \emph{$n$-central} if the sequence of congruences $(\theta (c,\e_{1}),\dots ,\theta (c,\e_{n}))$ is an $n$-tuple of complementary factor congruences of $\mathbf{A}$.
 A central element $c$ is \emph{nontrivial} if $c\notin\{\e_{1},\dots ,\e_{n}\}$. \end{definition}

-By the results of Section \ref{benzina}, every $n$-central element $c\in A$ induces a decomposition of $\mathbf{A}$ as a direct product of the algebras $\mathbf{A}/\theta (c,\e_{i})$, for $i\leq n$.
-We omit the proof of the next characterisation of $n$-central elements, which{\ follows closely the proof for the }$2$-dimensional case given in \cite[Prop.
-3.6]{first}{.}
+The following characterisation of $n$-central elements, as well as the subsequent elementary result about them, were also proved in \cite{SBLP}.

-\begin{theorem} If $\mathbf{A}$ is an $n\mathrm{DA}$ of type $\tau $ and $c\in A$, then the following conditions are equivalent:
+\begin{theorem} If $\mathbf{A}$ is an $n\mathrm{CH}$ of type $\tau $ and $c\in A$, then the following conditions are equivalent:

 \begin{enumerate} \item $c$ is $n$-central;

 \item $\bigcap_{i\leq n}\theta (c,\e_{i})=\Delta $;

 \item for all $a_{1},\dots ,a_{n}\in A$, $q(c,a_{1},\dots ,a_{n})$ is the unique element such that $a_{i}\ \theta (c,\e_{i})\ q(c,a_{1},\dots ,a_{n})$, for all $1\leq i\leq n$;